vasilescur/WOTO-Time/README.md

 * Make sure you have Python 3 installed
 * Run `python wototime.py` or `python3 wototime.py`, whichever your computer uses for Python 3

-You'll need to provide your gmail email and password in order to get the SMS notifciations.
+You'll need to provide your gmail email and password in order to get the SMS notifications.
 No, I'm not stealing your password; read the code if you don't believe me.

 ## Contributing